Movers and SHAKERS

 Ten Year Pass Rate for CFA Part

 Nearly 26,000 candidates sat for the Level I exam, which was administered at test centers around the world, according to the CFA Institute.
-The CFA designation is highly prized as it denotes an understanding and accomplishment that can be considered among the elite.
+The CFA designation is highly prized as it denotes an understanding and accomplishment that a holder can be considered among the elite.

 The CFA Program is a three-part exam taken at different times, often a year apart.
 It tests the fundamentals of investment tools, valuing assets, portfolio management, and wealth planning.
 The CFA Program is typically completed by those with backgrounds in finance, accounting, economics, or business.
-CFA charterholders earn the right to use the CFA designation after program completion, application, and acceptance by CFA Institute.
+CFA charterholders earn the right to use the CFA designation after program completion, application, and acceptance by the CFA Institute.
 CFA charterholders are considered well qualified in the fields of investment management, risk management, asset management, and equity analysis.

 Is Interest Paid on Crypto an SEC Violation?